There are several scholarship opportunities for transfer students, listed below.

 Eligibility: Transfer applicants who are members of the Phi Theta Kappa (PTK) Honor Society.
 Students must identify themselves as PTK members on the admissions application and provide a PTK advisor letter of recommendation.
 If admitted, your verified PTK membership guarantees a $10,000 scholarship.

-Scholarships are renewable for up to eight semesters of undergraduate study provided that scholarship recipients take at least 12 credits per semester, maintain a 3.2 or higher cumulative GPA and completes a total of 30 credits within the academic year (fall and spring semesters).
+Scholarships are renewable for up to eight semesters of undergraduate study provided that scholarship recipients take at least 12 credits per semester, and meet the annual Satisfactory Academic Progress (SAP) requirements for merit scholarship renewal.

 United Methodist Scholarship

 Eligibility: Children of an active, ordained Methodist minister.
 Applicants must submit a letter identifying themselves as the children of a Methodist minister.
 Contact Christine Gettings, Kay Spiritual Life Center Operations Administrator at email@example.com or at 202-885-3321.

 Eligibility: Outstanding transfer athletes.
 Contact Athletics at 202-885-3000.